In Exercises 7–18, find the indicated area under the standard nor... | Channels for Pearson+

 Standard Normal Distribution

 The standard normal distribution is a special normal distribution with a mean of 0 and a standard deviation of 1.
-It is represented by the z-score, which indicates how many standard deviations an element is from the mean.
-This distribution is crucial for calculating probabilities and areas under the curve, as it allows for the standardization of different normal distributions.
+It is used to describe how data points are distributed in a standardized way, allowing for comparison across different datasets.
+The area under the curve represents probabilities, with the total area equaling 1.

 Recommended video: